redis/redis-doc/docs/data-types/sorted-sets.md

 ## Examples

 * There are two ways we can use a sorted set to represent a leaderbaord.
-If we know a racers new score, we can update it directly via the `ZADD` command.
-However if we want to add points to an existing score, we can use the `ZINCRBY` command.
+If we know a racer's new score, we can update it directly via the `ZADD` command.
+However, if we want to add points to an existing score, we can use the `ZINCRBY` command.
 {{< clients-example ss_tutorial leaderboard >}}
 > ZADD racer_scores 100 "Wood"
 (integer) 1